MerlinR/Open-Desk-Dash/README.md

 ### Backlog
 - Theme's
     - Entire Dash theme's overridable
-- Pages can have up and down rotate, for slight variants of same page
+- Pages can have up and down rotation, manually rotated.
 - All Dash popups
     - Regardless of what current dash is showing, enable toast popups for emails, messages, etc